kostasp/amqp2/README.md

 # Overview

 This sample demonstrates basic functionality of the **Spring Integration AMQP Adapter**, which uses the [Advanced Message Queuing Protocol](http://www.amqp.org/) (AMQP) to send and retrieve messages.
 As AMQP Broker implementation the sample uses [RabbitMQ](http://www.rabbitmq.com/).

-Once the application is started, you enter some text on the command prompt and a message containing that entered text is dispatched to the AMQP queue.
-In return that message is retrieved by Spring Integration and then printed to the console.

-> In order to run the example you will need a running  instance of RabbitMQ.
-A local installation with just the basic defaults will be sufficient.
-Please visit: [http://www.rabbitmq.com/install.html](http://www.rabbitmq.com/install.html) for detailed installation procedures.
+Additionally this example will dequeue the messages from the rabbit instance and store them on a local mongo instance.

 # How to Run the Sample

-If you imported the example into your IDE, you can just run class **org.springframework.integration.samples.amqp.Main**.
-For example in [SpringSource Tool Suite](http://www.springsource.com/developer/sts) (STS) do:

-* Right-click on Main class --> Run As --> Java Application

-Alternatively, you can start the sample from the command line ([Maven](http://maven.apache.org/) required):

-* mvn package
-* mvn exec:java
+Check src class org.springframework.integration.smsblaster.GenericOptions to find out the run options

+> In order to run the example you will need a running  instance of RabbitMQ and a running instance of mongo db.
+Configure the properties at /resources/mongo.properties and /resources/rabbit.properties.

 # Used Spring Integration components